Matleo/MLPython2Java/Maschine Learning/RandomForest/IaaS/README.md

 	clf.fit(train_data["data"], train_data["target"])
 ```

-After fitting the forest you can use the classifier to predict a new image, either calling the `predict()` function, getting the predicted number of the image, or calling the `predict_proba()` function which returns the score array, containing the probabilities for all numbers:
+After fitting the forest you could use the classifier to predict a new image, either calling the `predict()` function, getting the predicted number of the image, or calling the `predict_proba()` function which returns the score array, containing the probabilities for all numbers:
 ```python
 	#pngArray = read_array_pixel_values_from_png(...)
 	prediction = clf.predict(pngArray)